100 Notable alumni of

 -

-Stéphane Maurice Dion PC is a Canadian diplomat, academic and former politician who has been the Canadian ambassador to France and Monaco since 2022 and special envoy to the European Union since 2017.
-He was leader of the Opposition and leader of the Liberal Party from 2006 to 2008.
+Stéphane Maurice Dion is a Canadian diplomat, academic and former politician who served as the Canadian ambassador to France and Monaco from 2022 to 2025 and special envoy to the European Union from 2017 to 2025.
+He previously was leader of the Opposition and leader of the Liberal Party from 2006 to 2008.
 He served in cabinets as intergovernmental affairs minister (1996–2003), environment minister (2003–2006), and foreign affairs minister (2015–2017).

 -